When the big bunny is on his way, it’s time for all kinds of sweets and treats.

 This Easter pie looks fancy, indulgent, and challenging to make.
 But it’s just the first two – promise!

-It’s a simple chocolate cream filling in a no-bake Oreo crust.
+It’s a simple no-bake Oreo dessert with chocolate cream filling in a cookie crust.

 Top it with whipped cream and plenty of Easter-themed extras, and voila!
 It’s ready for the show.

 These mini cheesecakes are light, creamy, and wonderfully sweet.

 They have the usual Graham Cracker crust, over which you’ll pour a mix of strawberry puree, white chocolate, cream cheese, and powdered sugar.

 As for the top, it’s just a simple pretzel stick nest held together with more white chocolate.